awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 1. Test the alternate domain name by creating some test links that use your domain name in the URL instead of the CloudFront domain name for your distribution\.

+1. The wildcard alternate name may now be removed from the new distribution\.

 1. If you’re no longer using the original distribution, delete it\.
 For more information, see [Deleting a Distribution](HowToDeleteDistribution.md)\.

 ### Move a domain name, like example\.com, to another distribution<a name="alternate-domain-names-move-domain"></a>